rcghpge/pymo/README.md

 - Join the discussion.
 See repository's Discussions board.
 - Report bugs or request features by opening an issue.
 - Fix bugs or implement features by opening a pull request.
-- Please ensure your code adheres to the project's coding standards before submission.
+- Please ensure your code adheres to the project's and Mojo's coding standards before submission.

 ## License
 MIT License